kdove04/focusFinder/README.md

 - `GET /api/health` — returns `{ ok: true, supabase: "ok" }` when env is set and Supabase responds.
 Use for uptime checks (e.g. Render).
 Returns `503` with a `reason` code if env is missing or the database query fails.
 No secrets in the response.

+## Authentication + profile

+- Users can create accounts and sign in from the landing page.
+- Signed-in users get a **Profile** tab (`/user`) with:
+  - saved study preferences,
+  - previously submitted reviews,
+  - recommended spots based on preferences.
+- Review attribution is tied to the session email at submit time; older anonymous reviews are not attached to a profile.

 ## Project layout

 | Area | Purpose |